How to Choose the Right Suction Power for Pet Hair in Your Car

 Can using a vacuum with really high suction power permanently damage my car's upholstery?

 Generally, no. Modern car upholstery is pretty tough.
 The only way you'd likely cause damage is if you were using some industrial-grade, ridiculously high-pressure cleaner meant for concrete.
 A vacuum rated for pet hair, even with strong suction, is designed for household fabrics.
-I've used vacuums with 20,000 Pa on my car seats for years without any issues.
+Vacuums rated around 20,000 Pa handle car seats for years without issues.

 I heard that vacuums with HEPA filters are best for pet hair because they trap dander.
 Is that true, and does it matter for my car?

 HEPA filters are great for trapping tiny particles like dander and allergens, which is awesome for your house.
 For your car, the primary battle is the *hair* itself, not so much the microscopic stuff.
 While a HEPA filter doesn't hurt, focus on the raw suction power (Pa) and airflow (AW) first to actually *remove* the hair from the car's surfaces Greenworks Tools.
-My first car vacuum didn't even have a filter, and the hair was the main problem.
+A vacuum without a real filter lets the hair blow right back out.

 Sources